mattvalleycodes/strummer-plus/README.md

 - `Coordinates`: Validates an array of two members [longitude, latitude].
 - `DateString`: Validates a string for the date can be parsed from it.
 - `Timezone`: Validates a string to be a timezone, based on the IANA Time Zone Database.
+- `Latitude`: Validates a latitude.
+- `Longitude`: Validates a longitude.

 ##Installation
 `npm install strummer-plus --save`